Learning Horn Envelopes via Queries from Large Language Models: Learning the Horn Envelope

 \subsection{The Algorithm}

 In this subsection we show that Algorithm~\ref{alg:learn} terminates in exponential time when the target is a CNF, and in polynomial time in the size of the envelope of the target if it has polynomially many non-Horn examples.
-A key observation in our approach is that when all Horn explanations for a negative example $x$ have been shown incorrect, we have in fact received positive counterexamples $e_1,\ldots, e_n$ such that $e_1\cap\ldots\cap e_n=x$.
+A key observation in our approach is that when all Horn rules for a negative example $x$ have been shown incorrect, we have in fact received positive counterexamples $e_1,\ldots, e_n$ such that $e_1\cap\ldots\cap e_n=x$.
 In other words, we have observed data (a set of positive examples $E^+$) that \emph{proves} that $x$ is a non-Horn negative example because $x\in\closure(E^+)$.
-Then we can use a $k$-quasi Horn clause for some $k>1$ to explain why $x$ was a negative example for the target.
-We canonically choose the \textit{weakest} non-Horn clause falsified on $x$ as a ``non-Horn explanation''.
-By ``weakest'' here we mean here that any other quasi-Horn clause falsified on $x$ entails this one.
+Then we can use a $k$-quasi Horn rule for some $k>1$ to falsify $x$, and so, to classify it in the same way as the target.
+We canonically choose the \textit{weakest} non-Horn rule\footnote{Unique up to variable ordering.} falsified on $x$ to add to the hypothesis.
+By ``weakest'' we mean here that any other quasi-Horn rule falsified on $x$ entails this one.
 It is not difficult to see that the following definition satisfies these properties:

-Hence, we overcome the difficulty of non-Horn examples by keeping track of which negative examples encountered are in the intersection-closure of the positive examples encountered so far, and excluding them with a weakest possible non-Horn clause.
-We assign a Horn metaclause to a negative example in the same way as the authors of \cite{Horn} do.
+Hence, we overcome the difficulty of non-Horn examples by keeping track of which negative examples encountered are in the intersection-closure of the positive examples encountered so far, and excluding them with the weakest possible non-Horn rule.
+We assign a Horn metarule to a negative example in the same way as in the optimised version of the classical Horn algorithm~\cite{Horn}.
 However, since we keep track of the positive examples, we make this explicit in notation (like \cite{CanonicalHornArias}).
-Given a negative example $x$ and a set of positive examples $E^+$, let $E^{+}_x=\{e\in E^+|\;x\subset e\}$.
+Given a negative example $x$ and a set of positive examples $E^+$, let $E^{+}_x$ be $\{e\in E^+|\;x\subseteq e\}$.
 Then we define:

-That is, we set $\horn_{E^+}(x)$ to be the strongest meta horn clause falsified on $x$ yet still consistent with the set of positive examples seen so far, $E^+$ (recall that the positive examples of a Horn formula are closed under $\cap$).
-By strongest we mean here that $\horn_{E^+}(x)$ implies all other horn metaclauses (and therefore every horn clause) falsified on $x$ yet consistent with $E^+$.
+That is, we set $\horn_{E^+}(x)$ to be the strongest metarule falsified on $x$ yet still consistent with the set of positive examples seen so far, $E^+$ (recall that the positive examples of a Horn formula are closed under $\cap$).
+By strongest we mean here that $\horn_{E^+}(x)$ entails all other metarules (and therefore every horn rule) falsified on $x$ yet consistent with $E^+$.

 \SetKwInput{KwData}{input} \SetKwInput{KwResult}{output}